informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 has not provided a block recently (check of *peerTimeStamp[p]*) or it has not provided sufficiently many data (check of *peerRate[p]*), then *p* is removed from *peerIDs*.
-In addition, *pendingTime* is used to estimate whether the peer that is responsible for current height is still connected.
+In addition, *pendingTime* is used to estimate whether the peer that is responsible for the current height has provided the corresponding block on time.

 #### **[FS-V2-TIMEOUT]**:

 *Fastsync V2* starts a timeout whenever a block is executed (that is, when the height is incremented).
 If the timeout expires before the next block is executed, *Fastsync* terminates.
-We say that if *peerIDs* is empty upon termination, then *Fastsync* terminates with failure, otherwise it terminates successfully.
+If this happens, then *Fastsync* terminates with failure.

 ### Details